-- Point your staff at that combatant and announce that he has been killed (or wounded) loud enough for him to hear you. - If the combatant does not hear you, tap him with your staff to get his attention or call a hold if you cannot get to him.
+- i.
+Point your staff at that combatant and announce that he has been killed (or wounded) loud enough for him to hear you. - ii.
+If the combatant does not hear you, tap him with your staff to get his attention or call a hold if you cannot get to him. - iii.
+Outside Interference Spectators and dead combatants are not allowed to advise, call blows on, or otherwise affect those on the field.

-6. Outside Interference

-Spectators and dead combatants are not allowed to advise, call blows on, or otherwise affect those on the field.
 Inform anyone doing so that this is not allowed.
-Cheering and encouragement is acceptable.
+Cheering and encouragement is acceptable. - iv.
+Excessive force (See Combat Manual, Article I.E. for issues concerning excessive force and fighters conduct on the field) - v.
+Loss of temper (If a combatant loses his temper, instruct the combatant to calm down or leave the field.
+The marshal has authority over any combatant regardless of their rank, status, etc.)